6 Things Children of Divorce Want From Their Parents This Holiday Season

 Even though I might not say it, what I really want more than anything is your time and attention.

-I appreciate it when you take time to listen to my ideas about the holidays but please don’t ask me to make decisions about how I spend time with each of you.
+I appreciate it when you take the time to listen to my ideas about the holidays, but please don’t ask me to make decisions about how I spend time with each of you.

 It would really help if the two of you could work things out on your own.

 P.S.
 It’s okay to be creative.
 Celebrations don’t have to happen on the same day every year.
 As long as you keep me in the loop, I’m okay with changing things up once in a while.
-It’s not the date on the calendar that makes a day with you special, it’s how we spend time together.
+It’s not the date on the calendar that makes a day with you special.
+It’s how we spend the time we have together.

 Wishing you and yours a very special holiday season.